fanoframework/fanoframework.github.io/working-with-models/index.md

     end;
 ```

+## Model result set

+After model read data from storage, data can be accessed through `IModelResultSet` interface instance.

+This interface has several methods:

+- `count()` returns number of data currently in result set.
+- `eof()` returns if current cursor pointer is at the end of result set.
+- `next()` advances current cursor pointer to next data.
+- `readString()` read data as string.

 ## Display model data in View

 See [Working with Views](/working-with-views) to understand how model can be used inside `IView` instance.